sidechained/Dekrispator_v2/README.md

 process = no.noise : _ <: fi.resonlp(cutl,q,gain),fi.resonlp(cutr,q,gain);
 ```

-Stereo filtered noise with four possible controls: filter Q, filter gain and separate cutoff frequencies for the left and right channels.
+This produces stereo filtered-noise with four possible filter controls: Q, gain and separate cutoff frequencies for the left and right channels.

-Once done, export the code from the IDE using the truck icon using the following settings:
+Once done, export the code from the IDE (via the truck icon) using the following settings:

 - File Name: 'mydsp'
 - Platform 'source'